 In May of 2017, a graduate of Wisconsin Lutheran Seminary was sent to Chattanooga, TN, to start this new church.
 Eric Melso and his wife Jennifer moved down in July.
 For about a year a core group was grown and trained, a space for worship was sought out and the news about the new Lutheran mission was spread.

 Living Hope held it's official grand opening on September 9, 2018 at Regal Cinemas Hamilton Place.
 Up until the end of March 2020, Living Hope held worship at the movie theater and was blessed with growth and a fun space to gather around God's Word.
 When Covid-19 hit, the Regal Cinemas closed indefinitely and Living Hope held virtual worship only.
-For a time we met in a conference room of the new Springhill Suites hotel in Ooltewah on Old Lee Hwy and now we are located in the campus church of Southern Adventist University.
+For a time we met in a conference room of the new Springhill Suites hotel in Ooltewah on Old Lee Hwy and in the campus church of Southern Adventist University.

 - We are a Christian church that believes and teaches Jesus lived a perfect life in our place, died to take away our sins, and rose from the dead so we will go to heaven.
 Apart from Jesus, there is no forgiveness and no hope of eternal life for mankind.
 But, God, in his undeserved love, offers you full and free forgiveness of all your sins and the certain hope of eternal life as gifts.